Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 Step 6: Thorough Dry Dusting

 Dry dusting is a crucial part of cleaning.
 Without proper dusting, wiping surfaces won’t be as effective.
-Dust all reachable areas, working from top to bottom, so cobwebs and dust collect at the floor level for easier cleanup.
+Dust all reachable areas, from up to bottom direction, so cobwebs and dust collect at the floor level for easier cleanup.

 Since this is regular cleaning, you’re not expected to disassemble light fixtures or perform deep cleaning.
 Simply focus on dusting the visible surfaces you can easily access.